-Using web fonts in Aweber templates
+Using web fonts in AWeber templates

 Ok, it's out.
-Aweber supports Web fonts.
+AWeber supports Web fonts.

-This is a good thing because web fonts are usually much more attractive than the standard ‘safe fionts' (Times New Roman, Arial, etc.) that email marketing apps often restrict you to; used judiciously, they can enhance the appearance of an email considerably.
+This is a good thing because web fonts are usually much more attractive than the standard ‘safe fonts' (Times New Roman, Arial, etc.) that email marketing apps often restrict you to; used judiciously, they can enhance the appearance of an email considerably.

 Additionally, depending on the typefaces you use on your website, they can also achieve brand consistency between your site and newsletters.

-In general it's a thumbs up for Aweber's templates, especially due to the inclusion of web fonts.
+In general it's a thumbs up for AWeber's templates, especially due to the inclusion of web fonts.

 RSS to email templates